Cerebral Palsy

 NDT TREATMENT

-• One of the more popular approaches utilised in the management of cerebral palsy, the NDT also know as Bobath Approach, The basis of this approach is that motor abnormalities seen in children with Cerebral Palsy are due to atypical development in relation to postural control and reflexes because of the underlying dysfunction of the central nervous system.
+• One of the more popular approaches utilized in the management of cerebral palsy, the NDT also known as the Bobath Approach, The basis of this approach is that motor abnormalities seen in children with Cerebral Palsy are due to atypical development in relation to postural control and reflexes because of the underlying dysfunction of the central nervous system.

-• This approach aims to facilitate typical motor development and function and to prevent development of secondary impairments due to muscle contractures, joint and limb deformities.
+• This approach aims to facilitate typical motor development and function and to prevent the development of secondary impairments due to muscle contractures, and joint and limb deformities.

 • Although the effectiveness of NDT in Cerebral Palsy has been questioned by some published reports, there are some studies suggesting its effectiveness.